madhavkhoslaa/madhavkhoslaa.github.io/content/posts/rustiter.md

 ## Iterating a List using iterators
-Using laxy iterator to iterate
+Using lazy iterator to iterate

 ### Example 1 (Immutable iterator)

-The value of next sends a refrence to the value in the data structure.
-In our case we create an instance of the iterator called `vec_iter`.
-Then use it to loop through out list.
-The iterator next trait is implemented in the `for in` loop in rust.
+The value of next sends a reference to the value in the data structure.
+In our case, we create an instance of the iterator called `vec_iter`.
+Then use it to loop through our list.
+The iterator's next trait is implemented in the `for in` loop in rust.

 ```rust
 fn main() {